 For many green card holders, filing Form I-751 is an important step along the road to eventual U.S. citizenship.
 You can check your eligibility for U.S. citizenship through Boundless without providing any personal or financial information.
 When you’re ready to apply, Boundless can guide you through every step of the naturalization process, starting with your application all the way to the finish line.
 Learn more, or find out if you’re eligible today.

 Form I-751 (officially called the “Petition to Remove Conditions on Residence”) is a form used to upgrade a 2-year conditional green card to a full 10-year green card.
-This process is called “removing the conditions” on the marriage-based green card and is important because a conditional green card otherwise expires after 2 years.
+This process is called the “removal of conditions” on the marriage-based green card and is important because a conditional green card otherwise expires after 2 years.

 Conditional (or “CR-1”) green cards are issued to people who have been married less than 2 years when they gain permanent residence through marriage to a U.S. citizen or green card holder.